doboandras/dsm-parameter-analysis/README.md

 Dobó, A.: <a href="http://doktori.bibl.u-szeged.hu/10120/1/AndrasDoboThesis2019.pdf" target="_blank">A comprehensive analysis of the parameters in the creation and comparison of feature vectors in distributional semantic models for multiple languages</a>.
 University of Szeged (2019)

-Dobó A., Csirik J.: <a href="Publications/Comparison of the best parameter settings of DSMs across languages.pdf" target="_blank">Comparison of the Best Parameter Settings in the Creation and Comparison of Feature Vectors in Distributional Semantic Models Across Multiple Languages</a>.
+Dobó, A., Csirik, J.: <a href="Publications/Comparison of the best parameter settings of DSMs across languages.pdf" target="_blank">Comparison of the Best Parameter Settings in the Creation and Comparison of Feature Vectors in Distributional Semantic Models Across Multiple Languages</a>.
 In: MacIntyre J., Maglogiannis I., Iliadis L., Pimenidis E. (eds) Artificial Intelligence Applications and Innovations.
 AIAI 2019.
 IFIP Advances in Information and Communication Technology, vol 559.
 487-499.
 Springer, Cham.
 (2019)

-Dobó A., Csirik J.: <a href="https://doi.org/10.1080/09296174.2019.1570897" target="_blank">A Comprehensive Study of the Parameters in the Creation and Comparison of Feature Vectors in Distributional Semantic Models</a>.
+Dobó, A., Csirik, J.: <a href="https://doi.org/10.1080/09296174.2019.1570897" target="_blank">A Comprehensive Study of the Parameters in the Creation and Comparison of Feature Vectors in Distributional Semantic Models</a>.
 Journal of Quantitative Linguistics (2019)

 <br><br>